 What is Cooking Up a Business About?

-Cooking Up a Business has been written for aspiring entrepreneurs.
+Cooking Up a Business has been written for aspiring entrepreneurs, business leaders, and anyone looking to start or succeed in the food industry.
 The book gives you a real-world, up-close-and-personal preview of the exciting journey.
 Through profiles and interviews with nationally known food entrepreneurs from Popchips, Vosges Haut-Chocolat, Hint Water, Mary’s Gone Crackers, Love Grown Foods, Kopali Organics, Tasty, Evol, Justin’s Nut Butters, Cameron Hughes Wine, and more, you will gain applicable, practical guidance that teaches you how to succeed today.

 Who is the author of Cooking Up a Business?

 Rachel Hofstetter is the founder-in-chief at guesterly.
 She is a former food editor at O, the Oprah Magazine and Reader’s Digest.
 She received a degree in Economics from Miami University.

 What are some key summary points from Cooking Up a Business?

 Here are some key points and takeaways from the book:

 - The importance of understanding the market and your customers, and to be able to identify a niche that your product or service can fill.